RSamavedam/alpaca_implentation/README.md

 # alpaca_implentation
-Relevant implemtation is in trainer.py
+Relevant implementation is in trainer.py